Qonda3/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4-print_rev.c prints a string in reverse.
 5-rev_string.c function that reverses a string.
 6-puts2.c function that prints every other char of a string.
-7-puts_half.c function that prints half of a string.7-puts_half.c function that prints half of a string.7-puts_half.c function that prints half of a string.7-puts_half.c function that prints half of a string.7-puts_half.c function that prints half of a string.7-puts_half.c function that prints half of a string.7-puts_half.c function that prints half of a string.
+7-puts_half.c function that prints half of a string.
+8-print_array.c prints n elements of an array of integers.